cweckesser/graphql-mesh-testing/packages/config/README.md

 In the current implementation that generates the `import` statement that [loads custom fetch file](https://github.com/Urigo/graphql-mesh/blob/1cb22ee63e13910c249587bd7fecacbc7d6dae87/packages/config/src/utils.ts#L66), it can be observed that relative paths are not being adjusted.
 Here, the `resolveCustomFetch` function loads the custom fetch by invoking the `getPackage` function.

 On the other hand, in the implementation that generates the code that [dynamically loads envelop plugins](https://github.com/Urigo/graphql-mesh/blob/1cb22ee63e13910c249587bd7fecacbc7d6dae87/packages/config/src/process.ts#L567-L571) the relative paths are adjusted accordingly.

+**Update**

+- This issue was reported in the GraphQL Mesh GitHub repository [here](https://github.com/Urigo/graphql-mesh/issues/5840) and a [PR](https://github.com/Urigo/graphql-mesh/pull/5841) with a proposed fix has already been merged.
+- The package [@graphql-mesh/config@0.97.4](https://github.com/Urigo/graphql-mesh/releases/tag/release-1692888268292) containing the fix was released on August 24, 2023.